 6. Local Search Marketing

 50% of all local searches are performed on a mobile device, says Yext.
-Make use of a mobile friendly, local experience for your customers today or it is time switch industries.
+Please use a mobile-friendly, local experience for your customers today, or it is time to switch industries.

-Local search is one of the most important search verticals for healthcare organization because in order for patients to make use of their services and expertise, they have to visit the physical location of their healthcare provider.
+Local search is one of the most important search verticals for healthcare organizations because, for patients to make use of their services and expertise, they have to visit their healthcare provider’s physical location.

-It is crucial when someone is searching for your practice or location that you’re at the top of the results.
-It is also important that you rank when a person is searching for your type of service offering, but hasn’t found which exact practice to go with.
+It is crucial when someone is searching for your practice or location at the top of the results.
+It is also important that you rank when a person is searching for your type of service offering but hasn’t found which exact practice to go with.

-Make sure your organization’s name, address and phone number is accurately updated on a Google+ Local Page, Foursquare Page and on your website’s footer across the entire website.
+Ensure your organization’s name, address, and phone number are accurately updated on a Google+ Local Page, Foursquare Page, and your website’s footer across the entire website.

 Listing this important contact info will continue to help Google associate the correct location with your organization.
 When it is a natural fit, add the city and state to your title tags on your website to further optimize your experience.